 Brazilian Laws Regarding Overtime

-Overtime, in general, should be limited to no more than two hours per day.
-Compensation for overtime work must be offered at a rate at least 100% higher than the compensation for regular work.
-If overtime work is performed on Sundays or a holiday period, the additional rate of pay is 100% over the standard rate.
+In general, overtime should be limited to two hours per day.
+Compensation for overtime work must be at least 100% greater than the compensation for regular work.
+If the overtime is performed on Saturdays, Sundays or holidays, the additional pay is 100% of the standard rate.